chmbrs/YouTubeMusicRESTfulAPI/README.md

 ## Features
 - Saves the music videos information in a relational database.
-- Gets the last 50 of your YouTube liked **music** videos.
+- Retrieves the last 50 YouTube **music** videos that you liked.
 - Add and delete videos.

 ## Prerequisites

-For gathering the videos from the auto-generated liked music from YouTube, you'll need a `client_id.json` file with the credentials from Google.
+For gathering the videos from the auto-generated liked music list from YouTube, you'll need a `client_id.json` file with the credentials from Google.

 To get the file:
 1. Use this [wizard](https://console.developers.google.com/flows/enableapi?apiid=youtube) to create or select a project in the Google Developers Console and automatically turn on the API.
 Click **Continue**, then **Go to credentials**.